basho/basho_docs/source/languages/en/timeseries/writingdata.md

 riakc_ts:put(Pid, "GeoCheckin", [[“family1”, “series1”, 1234567, “hot”, 23.5], [“family2”, “series99”, 1234567, “windy”, 19.8]]).
 ```

-The timestamps are in microseconds since ....
+The timestamps should be in UTC microseconds.

 **??** What other info does a user need about the above example and writing their own?

-If the data is correctly written the response is:
+If all of the data are correctly written the response is:
-ok **??** Is that the response?
+`ok`

+If some of the data failed to write, **??** do we really get an `RpbErrorResp`
+with a number that failed but no guidance about which ones??!

 **??** What happens if it doesn't work?
 What are some things the user could look at?